 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
 The amortization is included in the interest income in the consolidated statement of income.
-The losses arising from impairment of such loans and receivables are recognized as "Valuation allowances" account under "Other income (charges) - net" in the consolidated statement of income.
+The losses arising from impairment of such loans and receivables are recognized as "Recoveries (valuation allowances) - net" account under "Other income (charges) - net" in the consolidated statement of income.